article December 4, 2025

 Unlike Bitcoin or Ethereum (primarily speculative), stablecoins function as payment infrastructure for genuine commerce, necessitating protections similar to traditional wire transfers.

-Practical Applications
+What Practical Applications Does This Enable?

 These mechanisms unlock real-world use cases where irreversibility is a dealbreaker:

-• Compliance oversight for commercial stablecoin payments
+• Compliance Oversight: Monitoring and reporting for commercial stablecoin payments

 The article positions reversible transactions as the bridge between blockchain efficiency and traditional banking protections—a critical missing piece for stablecoin adoption in mainstream commerce.